GoogleCloudPlatform/covid-19-open-data/README.md

 [above](#covid-19-open-data).

 ### Main table
 Flat table with records from all other tables joined by `key` and `date`.
-See below for information about all the different tables and columns.
-Tables not included in the main table are:
-* [WorldBank](./docs/table-worldbank.md): A subset of individual indicators are added as columns to other tables instead; for example, the [health](./docs/table-health.md) table.
-* [By Age](./docs/table-by-age.md): Age breakdowns of epidemiology and hospitalization data are normalized and added to the by-age-normalized table instead (TABLE TO BE ADDED).
-* [By Sex](./docs/table-by-sex.md): Sex breakdowns of epidemiology and hospitalization data are normalized and added to the by-sex-normalized table instead (TABLE TO BE ADDED).
+See above for links to the documentation for each individual table.
+Due to technical limitations, not all tables can be included as part of this main table.

 ### Notes about the data
 For countries where both country-level and subregion-level data is available, the entry which has a